SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Numerical Experiments

-\fi SPIRAL and adaSPIRAL exhibit better convergence compared to the other algorithms, in both synthetical and practical datasets.
-Also, adaSPIRAL outperforms the other versions of SPIRAL, since the stepsizes are allowed to be larger and are updated accordingly when necessary, leading to a speed-up in the convergence.
-Compared to Finito/MISO, SPIRAL-no-ls is worse, however, unlike Finito/MISO, it does not need a large memory to store the gradient vectors.
+\cref{fig:lasso} provides a comparison of different algorithms on six datasets.
+It is evident from the results that both SPIRAL and adaSPIRAL exhibit superior convergence performance compared to other algorithms, regardless of whether the datasets are synthetic or practical.
+Also the same speed up by adaSPIRAL is evident for most of the datasets.
+Note that adaSPIRAL does not require a priori knowledge of Lipschitz constants $L_i$, and still its performance is comparable with that of SPIRAL.
+Compared to Finito/MISO, low-memory Finito/MISO is worse, however, it does not need a large memory to store the gradient vectors.
 It is also observed that SPIRAL is particularly fast on dense datasets.